hypothesis/onboarding/.github/ISSUE_TEMPLATE/02_introduction.md

 ---
 name: 02.
-Introduction
+Introductory tasks
 about: Introductory tasks for a new engineer
-title: "<@username> Introduction"
+title: Introductory tasks
 labels: ''
 assignees: ''